General information about financial assessments

 What is a financial assessment?

-A financial assessment is carried out to calculate the maximum that you can be expected to pay for support services that are provided to you.
+The financial assessment calculates the maximum that you can be expected to pay for support services which are provided to you.

 Only the income and savings of the person receiving care and support is included in their financial assessment.
 If any income, benefits or savings are awarded jointly only 50% will be taken into account in your financial assessment.
-Please refer to example 2 on the Examples of common financial assessments for care provided in your home page.
+Please refer to example 2.

 If you own the property that you live in, it will only be considered as an asset if you no longer live there as your main home, for example, if you move into extra care or a care home to meet your needs.